antunmod/PriceTag/README.md

 # PriceTag
 An application for tracking prices in stores.
 The application is based on crowdsourcing.
 It was made as a bachelor's theses at Computer Science at the Faculty of Electrical Engineering and Computing of the University of Zagreb.
-For this project I was mentored by prof. dr. sc.
+In this project I was mentored by prof. dr. sc.
 Dejan Škvorc.

 The app provides the following functionalities:
 - adding a new product with name, image, producer name, description, price and store in which it was found